Edmonton Concussion Treatment

 Visual Perceptual Skills

-Patients who have suffered a traumatic brain injury will often have difficulty with visual perceptual processing.
+TBI patients often have difficulty with visual perceptual processing.
 Visual perceptual skills allow us to make sense of the visual information received by the brain.
 Difficulty with visual perceptual processing can result in a TBI patient experiencing a cognitive “fog”.
 This “fog” affects several aspects of vision including:

 - Visual attention span